The Nursing Education program prepares you to function as an academic or clinical

 League of Nursing – Certification as Nurse Educator Exam (CNE).

-BSN in Nursing from a nationally accredited program
+Bachelor of Science in Nursing from a nationally accredited program

 Minimum GPA of 3.0 on a 4.0 scale from previous undergraduate and any graduate work